-Welcome to Humans of Hong Kong, a brand-new story series on Localiiz that takes a deeper look at the many colourful characters and unique personalities that call our beloved city home.
-Tea master Lau Yuen Yik is the third-generation purveyor of his family’s teahouse.
-We sat down with him and his father, Lau Kwok Ho, to talk about how taste invokes nostalgia and the fleetingness of time.
+Welcome to Humans of Hong Kong, a story series on Localiiz that takes a deeper look at the many colourful characters and unique personalities that call our beloved city home.
+Tea master Lau Yuen-yik is the third-generation purveyor of his family’s teahouse.
+We sat down with him and his father, Lau Kwok-ho, to talk about how taste invokes nostalgia and the fleetingness of time.

 “When I was young, people didn’t have phones or cellphones.
 I think people are really lucky now; they get to keep a lot of photos.
 We didn’t have that in the past.
 People ask for pictures of the teahouse’s past, but they forget that taking pictures wasn’t as commonplace back then.